Matissoss/pasm/docs/error-spec.md

 #### description

-This error is provoked, when instruction requires REX prefix (or is not allowed if `bits != 64`), when bits parameter is not set to 64.
+This error is provoked, when instruction requires REX or EVEX prefix, when bits parameter is not set to 64.

 #### example